OverdarkGOD/MoyaiPY/README.md

 The main file does listen for members that join a guild.
 When a member joins a guild, the bot will respond to the user by sending them a message in their direct messages.

 The main file also logs every action that happens to the bot.
 In the terminal, the bot will print errors if something goes wrong.

+## Example
+- COMMAND_IS_HERE: THE DEFINITION OF THE COMMAND
+   - PARAMETER_IS_HERE: THE DEFINITION OF THE PARAMETER

 ## Support Commands